Arlanthir/notes/programs/Godot.md

 ### Collision masks and layers

 You can set Player to Layer/Mask 1, Powerup to Layer/Mask 2 and Platform to Layers/Masks 1 + 2.
 The player and powerup will collide with platform but not with each other.

+## TileSets

+Create a TileSet:

+1. Turn on Project Settings > Display > Use 2d Pixel Snap
+2. Create a TileSet Scene
+3. Edit > Show Grid, Edit > Use Pixel Snap
+4. Add a Sprite for each tile (specify the Region Rect for each individual Sprite to load different tiles from the same image)
+5. Name each Sprite correctly and uniquely
+6. Add collision to relevant tiles with StaticBody2D and CollisionPolygon2D/CollisionShape2D
+7. Scene > Convert To > TileSet (.tres)

+Use a TileSet:

+1. Create a TileMap Node
+2. Load the TileSet
+3. Set the Cell Size to the correct value
+4. Lock the TileSet Node to avoid moving it unintentionally (lock icon in the toolbar)

 ## Scripts